 Assistant strength and conditioning coach

-Charles Friday is in his first year as assistant strength and conditioning coach.
+Charles Friday is in his second year as assistant strength and conditioning coach.

 A 2012 Central graduate, Friday served as a strength and conditioning graduate assistant at Tarleton State University in Stephenville, Texas.
 Friday earned his Master's degree in Kinesiology from Tarleton State in 2013.
 In his time at Tarleton State, Friday was the strength coach for track and field, baseball and women's golf, while assisting with all other varsity sports.
 He was responsible for overseeing interns and assistant coaches, managing nutritional programs and budgeting.
 He also founded the Tarleton State Strength and Conditioning Professional Development Club.

 Prior to his year as a graduate assistant, Friday served as Director of Strength and Conditioning at Southwest Minnesota State University in the summer of 2011.
 He also served as astudent strength and conditioning intern at Central from 2009-2012.

 Friday has competed at numerous USA Powerlifting events, including two first-place finishes at the 2012 Minnesota State Open and 2011 Nebraska Powerlifting Championships.
 He was also a member of the Dutch baseball team from 2008-2010.